 - swirled the curd through the batter rather than layering it in the middle.

 Passionfruit curd is something that has been niggling away at the back of my mind since I saw the post about it on Chocolate Teapot nearly three years ago.
-This reminded me of the recipe in Nigella’s How to be a Domestic Goddess, which I’d been meaning to make since I bought the over a decade ago ago.
+This reminded me of the recipe in Nigella’s How to be a Domestic Goddess, which I’d been meaning to make since I bought the book over a decade ago ago.
 You can perhaps see a pattern emerging here – fast is not my middle name!
-Although both of these recipes sounded good, I preferred a version without seeds as I wanted to use the curd in a cake, so back in March, I finally got around to making what promised to be the best fruit curd ever.
+Although both of these recipes sounded good, I preferred a version without seeds as I wanted to use the curd in a cake.
+So, back in March, I finally got around to making what promised to be the best fruit curd ever.
 I based my version on a recipe I saw over at thepassionatecook.

 This is how I did it: